raleel/mythras-srd/0003_Skills.md

 ### Opposed Rolls

 Skills are frequently pitted against other skills – Stealth versus Perception when a rogue attempts to cut a nobleman's purse, say; or Deceit versus Insight when the same rogue tries to deny the attempt when she is caught – are good examples of times where skills are matched against each other.
-These are known as Opposed Rolls and are used where a challenge will result in either win or lose, passpass, or fail.
+These are known as Opposed Rolls and are used where a challenge will result in either win or lose, pass, or fail.

 - An Opposed Roll is determined thus: both participants roll their respective skills.
 The winner is the one who gains the better Level of Success.
 If the participants score the same Level of Success (a Standard Success each, or a Critical each), then the winner is the one who has the highest dice roll still within the success range of the skill.

 If both participants Fail in an Opposed Roll, then either:

-- Describe the situation, leaving both sides hanging in dramatic tension, then re-roll the contest to establish a winnerwinner.
+- Describe the situation, leaving both sides hanging in dramatic tension, then re-roll the contest to establish a winner.
-- The Games Master should produce some explanation or circumstances that suit the nature of the failurefailure.
+- The Games Master should produce some explanation or circumstances that suit the nature of the failure.

 Opposed Rolls are frequently used in certain battle situations to overcome the effects of wounds or oppose a combat Special Effect.
 They are also used to resist poisons and disease or shrug off the effects of baleful magic.